-A robots.txt file is a file is like a fence around your yard.
-Some fences let you see through and others are built to keep everything out.
-The robos.txt file sits at the root of your website and indicates the parts of your website you do or don’t want web crawlers to see or access.
+A robots.txt file is like a fence around your property.
+Fences are meant to keep danger out, but they also can allow others to see through them.
+For a website, the robots.txt file sits at the root folder of your website and indicates the parts of your website you do or don’t want web crawlers to see or access.
+You can target individual files, files types, folders, and which IPs and bots to keep out of your site.

 Why should you care about the robots.txt file?

 - Improper usage of the robots.txt file can hurt your Search Engine ranking*

-- The robots.txt file controls how some search engine spiders see and interact with your website
+- The robots.txt file controls how some bots and spiders see and interact with your website

-- This file is the instructions for the bots search engine send to interact with your site and is a fundamental part of how search engines work
+- This file contains the instructions for the bots to interact with your site and is a fundamental part of how search engines work

 What is the robots.txt file?

 The robots.txt is a single file that uses the Robots Exclusion Standard, which is a protocol with a small set of commands that can be used to indicate access to your site by section and by specific kinds of web crawlers (such as mobile crawlers vs desktop crawlers).
-Robots.txt allows you the opportunity to attempt to block areas of your website that you may not want crawlers to find.
-It is a step, but no the only step you should take to mark off areas of your site you may not want crawlers entering.
+Robots.txt allows you the opportunity to attempt to block areas of your website that you may not want crawlers to find (like member only areas).
+Using a Robots.txt file is a step, but not the only step you should take to mark off areas of your site you may not want crawlers entering.

-For non-image files (that is, web pages) robots.txt is used to control crawling traffic, typically because you don’t want your server to be overwhelmed by a search engines crawler.
+For non-image files (that is, web pages), robots.txt is used to control crawling traffic, typically because you don’t want your server to be overwhelmed by a search engine crawler.

 The robots.txt does prevent image files from appearing in Google search results.
 This can be a good way of keeping your images out of the Google image search if you are a photographer who sells their works online, as an example.
 It does not prevent other pages or users from linking to your image.
 This is good because you do want people to share your pages and work with friends on social media.